sahilsk/chaos-mona/README.md

-This is our simpler implementation of the [Chaos Monkey](http://techblog.netflix.com/2012/07/chaos-monkey-released-into-wild.html).
+This is our implementation of the [Netflix Chaos Monkey](http://techblog.netflix.com/2012/07/chaos-monkey-released-into-wild.html).

-It is a daemon that screw things randomly on our infrastructure to ensure reliability.
+The bot that connects to a random server through ssh, executes a random task and optionally warns you through [slack](http://slack.com).

 ## Installation